McLean Hospital 115 Mill Street Belmont, MA 02478

 A native of Istanbul, Turkey, Dr. Öngür has a background in neuroscience and clinical psychiatry.
 He is currently the chief of the Psychotic Disorders Division, responsible for two inpatient units, a residential facility, and a specialty outpatient clinic.
 In addition to his clinical work, he receives funding from the National Institute of Mental Health and other sources for his research using brain imaging techniques to study chemical abnormalities in patients with schizophrenia and bipolar disorder.

-Dr. Öngür is currently a professor of psychiatry at Harvard Medical School and the author of more than 80 articles on research into the neurobiology of bipolar disorder and schizophrenia.
+Dr. Öngür is currently the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School and the author of more than 80 articles on research into the neurobiology of bipolar disorder and schizophrenia.
 He has won awards from Harvard Medical School for his teaching of medical students and residents and for mentoring, and also serves as the associate editor of JAMA Psychiatry, a premier journal in the field.

 The Schizophrenia and Bipolar Disorder Research Program, led by Dr. Öngür, was founded in 2006 and has grown greatly in scope and depth since then.
 The long-term goal is to develop new treatments for patients in the Psychotic Disorders Division, including medicines, computer programs, and early intervention strategies.